SalineFLL/theobotics_2025/src/quest2.md

 But Theo discovered a story about two brave women, the midwives Shiphrah and Puah **(Exodus 1:15–21)**.
 Pharaoh ordered them to do something terrible, but they refused.
 They chose to obey God rather than a human king.

-Theobot learned that living in God's Kingdom sometimes takes courage.
+Theo learned that living in God's Kingdom sometimes takes courage.
 It means standing up for what is right, even when you are afraid.
 As the apostles later said, **"We must obey God rather than men" (Acts 5:29)**.

 ### Key Question: When is it right to say “no” to wrong?